 This workshop draws on techniques from Intensive Short-Term Dynamic Psychotherapy (ISTDP), an evidence-based, emotion-focused, accelerated form of dynamic psychotherapy.
 ISTDP emphasises the somatic experience of emotions in the here and now; monitoring unconscious signalling of anxiety in the body; and developing an active approach to maladaptive defence mechanisms.

-This is a live, interactive seminar and the number of places is limited to 12, so that there is opportunity for questions and discussion.
+This is a live, interactive seminar and the number of places is limited to 12, so there will be opportunity for questions and discussion.

 Please note the following before booking: